thedrtim/newsfeed/README.md

 ![](images/newsfeed.png)

 # Introduction
 Hey!
-I forked this newsfeed website from a friend.
-He built the fullstack website that consumes news from a news API and shows the data in the frontend.
-He's quite smart, isn't he?😋.
+My friend, Utibe and I built this website.
+We built the fullstack website that consumes news from a news API and shows the data in the frontend.
 There is also an authentication feature that allows users to sign up and saves user's data to an sqlite database.

-# My Actual Job: DEPLOYMENT
+# THE DEPLOYMENT
 I deployed the website on AWS.
 It runs on EC2 instances as part of an auto scaling group.
 Here is the URL (will be taken down soon) [link](http://news-feed-load-balancer-49b43ec3921a6792.elb.us-east-2.amazonaws.com/).
 Now let's look at the table first and thereafter take a high level overview of our infrastructure architecture diagram.

 | Resources               | AND       | Purpose                  |